Cover photo by Diana Russell.

 Length up to 46mm; Wingspan reaches 53mm.

-Over most of its South African range Ceriagrion glabrum is easily recognised by virtue of it being the only small, all-orange damselfy at any given site.
-However, in the Lowveld and far NE KwaZulu-Natal there is another similar, albeit much rarer species, Ceriagrion suave.
+Over most of its South African range The Common Citril Ceriagrion glabrum is easily recognised by virtue of it being the only small, all-orange damselfy at any given site.
+However, in the Lowveld and far north-eastern KwaZulu-Natal there is another similar, albeit much rarer species, the Suave Citril Ceriagrion suave.
 These two species can be easily confused.

 They are best told apart in the hand, by examining the hind-margin of the last abdominal segment (S10).
 Ceriagrion glabrum has small teeth on the upper hind margin, while Ceriagrion suave lacks these teeth.

 Females are overall plain greenish to yellow-brown and become progressively orange with age.
-Best identified by association with the males.
+They are best identified by association with the males.

 Cluck here for more details on identification.